mattyTokenomics/brownian_motion_generator/readme.md

 - Model positive feedback loops and/or death spirals in user behavior.
 For example generating random walks of NFT marketplace trading activity helps protocols identify and minimize the risks of wash trading.
 - Assumption testing.
 Generating random walks of critical model inputs can stress test any general system design to identify which assumptions must hold true for the system to be sustainable, and/or identity any assumptions which are unlikely to hold true in practice based on realistic random walks.

 # How to Use

-See the 'btc_and_eth_tutorial' Jupyter notebook file, or equivalent html file, for a quick example of generating multiple simulations of multiple correlated series with (highly) correlated, non-normal distributions of returns.
+See the examples folder for tutorials in Jupyter notebook and equivalent html file format.
+Tutorials cover quick examples of generating multiple simulations of multiple correlated series with mean reverting, correlated, and/or non-normal distributions of returns, and how to integrate the generated random walks into existing simulation frameworks such as radCAD.

 # Feedback, Questions, Improvements?

-Please open an issue on GitHub and feel free to [reach out](https://linktr.ee/tokenomics) on Discord, Twitter, or Telegram.
+Please open an issue on GitHub or [get in touch](https://linktr.ee/tokenomics).

 # Credits